How Much Do Paralegals Make? Plus Other FAQs About This Legal Career Answered

-You can see yourself in dozens of roles that seem better than the job you have now, but there’s one you keep coming back to: paralegal.
-You’ve watched enough reruns of shows like Suits and Law & Order to know that your organizational skills and attention to detail could make you a respected part of the team at a law office.
+You can see yourself in dozens of roles that seem better than the job you have now, but there’s one path you keep coming back to: becoming a paralegal.
+You’ve watched enough reruns of shows like Law & Order® to know that the legal field is full of intriguing cases and challenging investigative work—and you can imagine how your organizational skills and attention to detail could make you a respected part of a legal team.

 - Gather information about a case